Implicit Image-to-Image Schrodinger Bridge for Image Restoration: Method

+For the human face experiments, we conducted two groups of tests.
+In the first group, we used the CelebA-HQ~\cite{karras2017progressive} 512$\times$512 dataset, randomly splitting it into 27,000 images for training and 3,000 images for testing.
+In the second group, following SR3~\cite{saharia2022image}, we trained our model on the FFHQ~\cite{karras2019style} 512$\times$512 dataset and tested it on the CelebA-HQ 512$\times$512 dataset to assess its robustness to domain differences between the training and testing datasets.
+The entire FFHQ 512$\times$512 dataset was used for training, and 10,000 images were randomly selected from the CelebA-HQ 512$\times$512 dataset for testing.
+We evaluated our method on two image restoration tasks: sr4x-bicubic and JPEG-10.
+The original images from the dataset served as clean images, and the corresponding corrupted images were generated using the same procedure as in the natural image experiments.
+The hyperparameter $\eta$ was set to 0 in the sr4x-bicubic task in first group, and set to 0.2 in other tasks.

-The neural network $\epsilon_{\theta}\left(X_n,t_n,y\right)$ is a 2D residual U-Net with the same architecture used in DDPM\cite{ho2020denoising}.
-The condition $y$ contains $X_N$ and the positional encodings and is concatenated to $X_n$ along the channel dimension.
-During training, we utilized 1000 diffusion time steps with quadratic discretization, and adopted a symmetric scheduling of $\beta_t$ with a maximum value of $0.15$ at $t=0.5$ \cite{chen2021likelihood,de2021diffusion}.
-The model was trained on randomly cropped patches of size 128 $\times$ 128 and tested on the entire 512 $\times$ 512 images.
+The neural network $\epsilon_{\theta}\left(X_n,t_n\right)$ we trained is a 2D residual U-Net with the same architecture used in DDPM~\cite{ho2020denoising}.
+We concatenated $X_{N}$ with $X_n$ along the channel dimension to serve as an additional condition for the network.
+During training, we used 1000 diffusion time steps with quadratic discretization, and adopted a symmetric scheduling of $\beta_t$~\cite{chen2022likelihood}.
+The model was trained on randomly cropped patches of size 128$\times$128 and tested on the entire 512$\times$512 images.
 A batch size of 64 was employed during training, using the Adam algorithm with a learning rate of $8\times10^{-5}$ for 200,000 iterations.
-The number of generative steps $N$ was set to 20, 50, and 100, with $r$ set to 0.2.